 Because of this, she will often asks if her opponent would like the Needle Spray just before she attacks.
 She does not wait for their response.

 None of Togemon’s fight is edited, which is fun because they are just punching the hell out of each other.

 [Togemon has knocked the literal stuffing and a black gear out of Monzaemon, then reverted back to Palmon]

 Palmon: “My… stem is bruised…”

 Monzaemon: “That’s correct.
-Toyed should not be toyed with, but played with.”
+Toyed should not be toyed with; toys should be played with.”